richardheath/force-grid/README.md

 ### force.unwatch(elem)

 Remove an element on the watch list.
+If elem is undefined then it will clear watch list.

 ### force.process()